skycoin/skybian/README.md

  makepkg --skippgpcheck -p skybian.IMGBUILD
 ```

-Note: the archive type that is created is specified in /etc/makepkg.conf
+Note: the archive type that is created by `makepkg` is specified in `/etc/makepkg.conf`

-the following defaults are used for compression
+the following default is used for compression

 ```
 PKGEXT=’.pkg.tar.xz’